Vinay-Basargekar/portfolio-webpage/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

-I would like to continue to practice position relative and absolute by adding more decorative elements to the sites that I create.
-Also, I would also like to use the fade effect found on the projects in the desktop view, larger than 1400px, when the mouse hovered over them.
-It would be help solidify the forEach() loop more.

 ## Useful resources

 - [Helped me in positioning](https://www.youtube.com/watch?v=fF_NVrd1s14) - The youtube video helped me with the positioning images using position: relative and absolute.